jsha/boulder/CONTRIBUTING.md

 # Dependencies

-We vendorize all our dependencies using `godep`.
+We vendorize all our dependencies using [Go modules](https://github.com/golang/go/wiki/Modules).
 Vendorizing means we copy the contents of those dependencies into our own repo.
 This has a few advantages:
   - If the remote sites that host our various dependencies are unreachable, it is still possible to build Boulder solely from the contents of its repo.
   - The versions of our dependencies can't change out from underneath us.

-Note that this makes it possible to edit the local copy of our dependencies rather than the upstream copy.
-Occasionally we do this in great emergencies, but in general this is a bad idea because it means the next person to update that dependency will overwrite the changes.

-Instead, it's better to contribute a patch upstream, then pull down changes.
+When we need a change in our dependencies, we submit a patch upstream, then pull down changes.
 For dependencies that we expect to update semi-regularly, we create a fork in the letsencrypt organization, and vendorize that fork.
 For such forked dependencies, make changes by submitting a pull request to the letsencrypt fork.
-Once the pull request is reviewed and merged, (a) submit the changes as an upstream pull request, and (b) run `godep` to update to the latest version in the main Boulder.
+Once the pull request is reviewed and merged, (a) submit the changes as an upstream pull request, and (b) run `go get foo@v1.2.3` to update to the latest version in the main Boulder.
 There are two advantages to this approach:
   - If upstream is slow to merge for any reason, we don't have to wait.
   - When we make changes, our first review is from other Boulder contributors rather than upstream.
 That way we make sure code meets our needs first before asking someone else to spend time on it.